TomerBeren/FooBook-TCP-Server/README.md

 make
 ./my_program
 ```

+## Overview of Integration
+The TCP server is designed to utilize a Bloom filter to efficiently check URLs for potential security threats.
+This setup is aimed at improving the security measures of our web application.

+## Key Features
+- **Bloom Filter Integration**: Incorporates the Bloom filter to check URLs.
+- **TCP Server**:  Facilitates communication between the Node.js server and the web client, ensuring that URL checks are performed swiftly and accurately.
+- **Security Enhancement**:  Improves the overall security of the web platform by filtering out potentially harmful URLs before they reach the user.

+## Setup and Configuration
+For complete setup and configuration instructions, please refer to the project [Wiki](https://github.com/TomerBeren/FooBook-Server-Public/tree/tcp-server-main/wiki).

 By following these steps, you should be able to compile and run the Bloom Filter component of the Advanced Programming Project successfully.
 If you encounter any issues, please refer to the repository's documentation or reach out for support.